Skip to content

 Go back

-If you can’t get enough of award-willing psychological thrillers, you’ll love these authors like Riley Sager.
+If you can’t get enough of award-winning psychological thrillers, you’ll love these authors like Riley Sager.

 Of the change, Ritter said, “Since we were looking for a new publisher, one could argue that editors would be willing to go with someone who had a clean slate rather than a critically acclaimed author with a spotty sales record.”
-If you love The New York Timesbestselling novels by Riley Sager, you’ll be obsessed with the authors in our guide who write some of the best legal thriller novels)!
+If you love The New York Times bestselling novels by Riley Sager, you’ll be obsessed with the authors in our guide who write some of the best psychological thriller novels!

 Must-Read Authors Like Riley Sager